We are a vibrant network of Old Girls.

-Harriet will use the Old Girls’ Leadership Scholarship to fund her ongoing research into collaborative creative projects between artists with and without intellectual disability.
-She will travel to the US, UK and parts of Asia to visit specialised studios that support professional artists with disability to expand her networks and research into the field of disability art.
-This research trip will inform her curatorial concept for an exhibition in Sydney of both national and international artists and artist collaborations with and without intellectual disability that will further explore the importance of collaboration for the advancement of the disability art field.
+Use: to fund ongoing research into collaborative creative projects between artists with and without intellectual disability.
+Harriet travelled to the US, UK and parts of Asia to visit specialised studios that support professional artists with disability to expand her networks and research into the field of disability art.
+This trip informed her curatorial concept for an exhibition in Sydney of both national and international artists and artist collaborations with and without intellectual disability that further explored the importance of collaboration for the advancement of the disability art field.

 Use: to undertake her Master of Chinese Law at Tsinghua University and complete her thesis on enforcement of plant breeder rights in China.
 Alanna used the Scholarship as an opportunity to generate interest in Australia’s agricultural future and the opportunities in China.
 Before embarking on her Master’s, Alanna travelled to Europe to meet with a number of breeding companies and breeding associations across the vegetable, ornamental and fruit sectors, who operate and have strong interest in the Chinese plant variety market.

 Use: to undertake an internship at Reprieve, an international organisation that works against the death penalty.
 Verity worked at the Louisiana Capital Assistance Centre (LCAC) where she assisted a team of lawyers by providing legal representation and humanitarian assistance to people on death row.
 She was given responsibility for serious matters integral to cases which involved regular phone contact with clients and assistance on prison visits to meet with clients.

 Use: to travel to Venice to be part of the Architecture Biennale in 2014.
 Grace met and collaborated with international architects, and had the opportunity to write reviews and a series of short vignettes for Architecture AU.
 The trip to Venice is an opportunity that would not have been possible without this Scholarship.